Transforming trajectories

 1. Introduction

-In this vignette you will learn to transform trajectory data in two different ways.
-By transforming, we mean modifying the distance matrix that represents the resemblance between ecosystem states.
-This is equivalent to (implicitly) modifying the coordinates (position) of ecosystem states in the space.
+In this vignette you will learn to transform trajectory data in three different ways.
+By transforming, we mean modifying the distance matrix that represents the resemblance between ecological states.
+This is equivalent to (implicitly) modifying the coordinates (position) of ecological states in the space.
+However, one of the transformations also includes a modification of observation times.

 First of all, we load ecotraj